jfsc/SOA-Monolith/README.md

 This is an practical academic exercise to incentive the study of DevOps and Software Architecture.

 ### Objectives
--Understanding motivations to break a monolith
+* Understanding motivations to break a monolith
--Using a scientific approach to detail architectural changes -Promoting the adoption of tests during development step -Promoting the knowledge of Deployment Pipeline -Sharing tactics to support deployability, availability and scalability
+* Using a scientific approach to detail architectural changes
+* Promoting the adoption of tests during development step
+* Promoting the knowledge of Deployment Pipeline
+* Sharing tactics to support deployability, availability and scalability

 ### Steps
 1. Decompose SOA-Monolith (this repository) in **PEDIDO service** and **CLIENTE service**, and documenting the Architectural Design Decisions;